hrodruck/AI_puzzle_rooms/README.md

 Then
 ```
 export GAME_SERVER_PORT_NUMBER=8081
+export FRONTEND_CORS_IP=*
 python server.py
 ```

+Feel free to change FRONTEND_CORS_IP for more security

-And open your browser to http://localhost:8081
+To access the minimal local frontend, open your browser to http://localhost:8081

 To restart a game, either restart the server or run new_game.sh